jmyers7/book/_build/html/_sources/chapters/01-prob-spaces.md

 The plain number of $4$s rolled is just called the *frequency*; but when you divide that frequency by the total number of rolls, you are computing a _relative frequency_ since the frequency of $4$s turns into a number measured _relative_ to the total number of rolls.

 If the total number of rolls is large, what might you expect the relative frequency to tend toward?
-To answer this, let's have a computer do the rolling for us!
+To answer this, let's have a computer do the rolling for us.
 Here are the results:

 ```{code-cell} ipython3
 :tags: [hide-input]